Preparing for change

 What are the benefits of leaving your European patents within the UPC system?

-• When the UPC goes live, it will have non-exclusive jurisdiction over European patents that are in force in participating EU Member States.
+• Now the UPC is live, it has non-exclusive jurisdiction over European patents that are in force in participating EU Member States.
 This means that both the UPC and competent national courts will have jurisdiction over those EPs that have not been opted-out.
-This allows patentees some flexibility to choose whether to enforce in the national courts (as now) or to enforce the bundle of EP national patents in a single infringement action before the UPC.
+This allows patentees some flexibility to choose whether to enforce in the national courts or to enforce the bundle of EP national patents in a single infringement action before the UPC.

 • If you do not file an application to opt-out then the time and costs required to manage any due diligence exercise to determine the ownership position and file the opt-out are minimised.